MicrosoftEdge/WebView2Feedback/specs/Media.md

   HRESULT Invoke([in] ICoreWebView2Staging2* sender, [in] IUnknown* args);
 }

-/// Implements the interface to receive `IsCurrentlyAudibleChanged` events.
+/// Implements the interface to receive `IsAudioPlayingChanged` events.
 Use the
-/// IsCurrentlyAudible method to get the audible state.
+/// IsAudioPlaying method to get the audible state.
 [uuid(5DEF109A-2F4B-49FA-B7F6-11C39E513328), object, pointer_default(unique)]
-interface ICoreWebView2StagingIsCurrentlyAudibleChangedEventHandler : IUnknown {
+interface ICoreWebView2StagingIsAudioPlayingChangedEventHandler : IUnknown {
   /// Provides the event args for the corresponding event.
 No event args exist
   /// and the `args` parameter is set to `null`.
   HRESULT Invoke([in] ICoreWebView2Staging2* sender, [in] IUnknown* args);